beeldengeluid/peertube-plugin-event-metadata/README.md

-# PeerTube plugin Beeld en Geluid event importer
+# PeerTube plugin Event Metadata

 Plugin developed for Beeld en Geluid to import event metadata from a webpage when uploading a video.